jonhjelm/docs-and-training/service_APIs/api_refissh.md

 #### Status codes:
 * *201* if successful
-* *400* if no `"Content-Type"` header was given
 * *405* if folder already exists
 * *405* if parent folder doesn't exist or if POST was attempted in root folder and root folder is configured immutable

 ### `POST $URL/files/non/existing/file` : upload a file
 Expects the file to be uploaded as the request data in binary form.
 Also pass a fitting `"Content-Type"` header with the call.
+Use `"Content-Type: application/octet-stream"` for binary data.
+If no such header is given, `application/octet-stream` is assumed.

 #### Status codes:
 * *201* if successful
-* *400* if no `"Content-Type"` header was given
 * *405* if file already exists
 * *405* if parent folder doesn't exist or if POST was attempted in root folder and root folder is configured immutable